motionbug/terraform-provider-jamfplatform/docs/resources/cbengine_benchmark.md

 page_title: "jamfplatform_cbengine_benchmark Resource - terraform-provider-jamfplatform"
 subcategory: ""
 description: |-
-  Resource schema for creating a Jamf Compliance Benchmark.
+  Creates a Jamf Compliance Benchmark.
+Creation is asynchronous: the API accepts the request and deploys associated artifacts to the MDM.
+The provider will poll the benchmark sync state until it reaches SYNCED or a terminal failure.
 ---

 # jamfplatform_cbengine_benchmark (Resource)

-Resource schema for creating a Jamf Compliance Benchmark.
+Creates a Jamf Compliance Benchmark.
+Creation is asynchronous: the API accepts the request and deploys associated artifacts to the MDM.
+The provider will poll the benchmark sync state until it reaches SYNCED or a terminal failure.

 ## Example Usage